mxagar/census_model_deployment_fastapi/README.md

 # Census Model Deployment to Heroku Using FastAPI

-In this project, a simple census dataset is used to create a model pipeline, train it and deploy it to Heroku using FastAPI.
+In this project, a simple census dataset is used to create an inference pipeline, which is trained and deployed to Heroku using FastAPI.
 The dataset consists of 32,561 entries of different people, each with 14 features (age, education, etc.) and the model infers the salary range of an entry.

-I forked the starter code for this project from a Udacity [exercise/demo repository](https://github.com/udacity/nd0821-c3-starter-code) and modified it to the present form.
+I forked the starter code for this project from a Udacity [exercise/demo repository](https://github.com/udacity/nd0821-c3-starter-code) and modified it to the present form, which deviates significantly from the original form.

 The focus of this project doesn't lie so much on the data processing, but on the techniques and technologies used for model/pipeline deployment.
 A list of the most important MLOps methods and tools is the following:

+- [x] Production-level inference pipeline definition
-- FastAPI
+- [x] Python packaging
-- Heroku
+- [x] Logging
-- Type hints and Pydantic
-- Pytest
+- [x] Continuous Integration with Github Actions and Pytest
-- Python packaging
+- [x] Python type hints and the use of Pydantic
-- DVC
+- [x] FastAPI to create API apps that run on ASGI web servers
+- [x] Deploying to Heroku
+- [ ] DVC: Data and model version control
+- [ ] Docker containerization
+- [ ] Deploying to AWS ECS

 ## Table of Contents